vcflib/bio-vcf/README.md

 the source code.
 It is not hard to add features.
 Otherwise, send a short example of a VCF statement you need to work on.

 bio-vcf is fast.
-Parsing a 55K line DbSNP file (22Mb) took 5 seconds on a Macbook PRO running 64-bits Linux (Ruby 2.1.0).
+Parsing a 55K line DbSNP file (22Mb) takes 5 seconds on a Macbook PRO running 64-bits Linux (Ruby 2.1.0).

 ## Installation